moja-global/moja_global_docs/docs/DeveloperWorkflow/automated_checks.rst

 Continuous Integration Setup that runs a complete test suite, Automated Code quality checks as well as Coverage tracking tools.

-This section focuses on how these automated tests are setup and how may they be configured on our GitHub repositories.
+This section focuses on how these automated tests are set up and how they can be configured on our GitHub repositories.
 Currently only the following checks are available in our `FLINT.data_processing`_ repository.